Why “Social Entrepreneurship”

 Social changes and intellectual progresses come fundamentally from innovative ideas; ideas are gained from knowledge, experiences and perspective.
 That’s why teenagers have unique advantages in generating ideas and generating impacts — we have unique perspectives and a unique set of experiences.

 Teenagers can have great ideas, we’ve all witnessed that in some way.
 However, teenagers are also puzzled.
 We are frequently told we can’t make a difference and should follow the “traditional path” if we want to make an impact: we need to finish college, get a good job, accumulate enough experiences then change the world.

 Even if we have an idea, we might not have the resources to make the next move, or carry the ideas from zero to one to ten.
 Most high school schools and even universities neglect teaching students about how to make a difference, neither do they provide resources to do so.
 This process further stigmatizes the minds and limits possibilities.

 That’s where the Radicle Lab comes into play.
-We discover & inspire ideas, foster success by connecting ideas & resources in our students & mentors network, and use research-supported methods & curriculum to continue help student projects to grow.
+We discover & inspire ideas, foster success by connecting ideas & resources in our students & mentors network, and use research-supported methods & self-developed curriculum to continue help student projects to grow.

 By Haodi Shi